 Autumn is the best time for the wild berries and you can marvel at the richness of the local flora, as many of them would be at their best.

 During the night the Spirit of Enderby will enter Avacha Bay which is one of the greatest natural harbors in the world.
-On the shores of the Bay is Petropavlovsk-Kamchatskiy, the capital and administrative centre of the Kamchatka Region.
+On the shores of the Bay is Petropavlovsk-Kamchatskiy, the capital and administrative center of the Kamchatka Region.
 The town was founded in the 1700s by Commander Vitus Bering during the Second Kamchatka Expedition.
 All through the Cold War, it was home to significant part of Russian Pacific Fleet which included a large submarine base.
 The city and region was 'closed' to foreign visitors until 1992.

-A) Disembark the vessel today (15th Sept*) and a complimentary transfer to the airport or to a central downtown hotel will be provided.
+Disembark the vessel today.
+A complimentary transfer to the airport or to a central downtown hotel will be provided.

 Mandatory Travel Insurance:

-As a requirement of participation on any Heritage Expeditions program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
-The minimum coverage requirement is $100,000 for all Heritage Expeditions programs.
+As a requirement of participation on this tour operators programs, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
+The minimum coverage requirement is $100,000 for the tour operators programs.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.

-Airfare to and from your home to the port of departure and port of arrival; private charter flight from Nome to Anadyr; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees ($500 per person); fuel surcharge may apply.
+Airfare to and from your home to the port of departure and port of arrival; private charter flight from Nome to Anadyr; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees; fuel surcharge may apply.

 PHOTOS: © AR Russ, © JE Ross, © A Terrauds